-After substantial discussion, the Work Group adopted a framework to determine whether P.L.
-86-272 protects non-solicitation business activities conducted via the Internet.
-This framework is reflected in new Section IV.C of the proposed revision to the Statement, which reads:
+After substantial discussion, the Work Group adopted a framework to determine whether business activities conducted via the Internet are or are not protected by P.L.
+86-272.
+Language reflecting this framework has been inserted into new Section IV.C of the proposed revision to the Statement of Information and reads: